 That latter point is where a lot of the confusion tends to arise.
 When you think about your breathing, your breathing no longer becomes an automatic process.
 You temporarily make it manual, which means that you're the one deciding how much to breathe and how fast.

 People think they need much more air than they do, so they tend to take deeper breaths than their body needs.
 This has the same effect as breathing too quickly, both of which can cause an issue known as hyperventilation.

 What is Hyperventilation?

 Hyperventilation is the primary cause of most respiratory problems from anxiety.
 The word itself means "over-breathing."
-Schools teach that your body turns oxygen to carbon dioxide and then gets rid of it, but most schools do not teach that carbon dioxide is actually something your body needs.
+Many people know that a human body turns oxygen to carbon dioxide and then gets rid of it, but most don’t know that carbon dioxide is actually something your body needs.
 Many of the processes in your body rely on the right carbon dioxide balance in order to operate.

 Hyperventilation is responsible for a number of different problems, most notably chest pains, lightheadedness, and rapid heartbeat.
 But it also causes several issues that relate to respiratory distress:

-- Trouble Breathing Sensation – Even though hyperventilation is too much oxygen, the response by the body is to feel as though you're not getting enough oxygen.
-This paradoxical effect is often a problem, because the person that is hyperventilating responds by trying to take deeper breaths, which makes hyperventilation worse.
+- Trouble Breathing Sensation Even though hyperventilation is too much oxygen, the response by the body is to feel as though you're not getting enough oxygen.
+This paradoxical effect is often a problem because the person that is hyperventilating responds by trying to force deeper breaths - breaths that make hyperventilation worse.
 This is one of the reasons that people develop panic attacks, because they continue to hyperventilate more and more and experience a gradual worsening of symptoms.